A list of a all the best Lens Hoods, Screen Protectors, Cases, Straps, Thumb Grips, Soft Shutters and more. For the Fuji X100T, X100 and X100s.

 Lens Accessories

-The Fujifilm X100T has a fixed lens but there are several enhancements available as well as lens adapters to change the focal length.
+The Fujifilm X100T has a fixed lens, but several enhancements and lens adapters allow the focal length to be changed.

 Best UV Filters And Lens Hoods For Fuji X100s, X100T

-These are pretty important for a fixed-lens camera like this.
-Especially if you use it while you’re drunk at a party.
+These are important for a fixed-lens camera like this, especially if you use it at a party.

-You can’t just send your lens in for repair or replace it like you can with an interchangeable one.
+You can’t just send your lens in for repair or replacement, as you can with an interchangeable one.

 Filter And Hood Adapters